holochain/sim1h/README.md

 There is no "global store" to audit to see what has been published.

-This is great for scalability/decentralisation but problematic for:
+Which is great for scalability/decentralisation but problematic for:

+- Holochain Core devs distinguishing what's a networking error from what's a core error
 - Conductor devs verifying the crossover between wasm and network workflows
 - Zome devs reviewing how data is published and recieved across nodes
 - Hardware (e.g. holoport) devs wanting to test OS level concerns decoupled from DHT network health etc.